ScriBt/ScriBt/README.md

 * **Jack** was introduced as a **Toolchain** from MarshMallow onwards for **Apps and Frameworks**.
     - Uses a Java VM for compilation of Java Source Code (.java) to '.dex' (**D**alvik **Ex**ecutable) files
-    - Recommended for Systems having >8GB RAM.
+    - Recommended for Systems with >8GB RAM.
-    - Systems with 4GB RAM can use it too, but it may cause heavy lags on compilation, so using Swap memory is Recommended for such users.
+    - Systems with 4GB RAM can use it too, but it may cause lag during compilation, so using Swap is recommended for such users.

-* **Ninja** was introduced from Android Nougat (7.x.x) as an Alternative **Build System**.
+* **Ninja** was introduced from Android Nougat (7.x.x) as an alternative **Build System**.
-    - No Compatibility Requirements.
+    - No compatibility requirements.
-    - Some Features of it are Quicker Incremental Builds, and showing Progress of Build on compilation
+    - Some features of it are quicker incremental builds, and showing progress of the build on compilation

 * Companions for Ninja (iirc), which were introduced in Nougat are...
     - **Kati** - https://android.googlesource.com/platform/build/kati/#kati
-    (AFAIK, It Generates a .ninja file, in BluePrint Language, which guides through the Build process...)
+    (AFAIK, It Generates a .ninja file, in BluePrint Language, which guides through the build process...)
     - **Soong** - https://android.googlesource.com/platform/build/soong#Soong
     - **BluePrint** - https://android.googlesource.com/platform/build/blueprint/#Blueprint-Build-System
     (A Language...)

-So, the ways of Building Android are...
+So, the ways of building Android are...

 * Using **Normal** Build System
     - **with** Jack Toolchain (MarshMallow onwards)